 “Kindness is a language that the deaf can hear and the blind can see.” ~Mark Twain

 My friend and neighbor, Sheryl, has been helping me with various things over the last few years.
-From driving to navigating the stores to simply walking with me and my white cane at a local park.
-We both love to laugh and I’m sure people can hear us from a mile away!
+From driving, navigating the stores, to simply walking with me and my white cane at a local park.
+We both love to laugh and we laugh a lot!
+I’m sure people can hear us from a mile away.
 We’ve never paid much attention to those around us… but, it seems that some of those people are watching us!
 Not in a creepy way, (as far as I know!), but, in a curious way.

 Strangers have stopped us to say how nice it is that Sheryl was helping me and we seem to be having such a good time together.
 We were once asked if we were sisters which was sweet, but a bit of a stretch!
-We explained we were just friends.
+(Sheryl is tall and thin, and I’m, well, not!)
+We simply explained we were just friends.
 Friends from down the street for over 20 years!

 These conversations with random people who pass us by are meaningful moments of kindness!
 The kindness of strangers will ALWAYS brighten your day!

 Recently, my weekly escapades with Sheryl came to a stop and the laughter we shared was silenced.
 Sheryl was diagnosed with stage 4 ovarian cancer.
 After months of intense chemo and waiting for surgery, she was given the green light to drive again.
 It didn’t take us long to hit the road and continue the laughs from where we left off!

 Last week, we found ourselves at a Starbucks.
 No surprise there!
 With Sheryl sporting a stylish scarf on her head and me carrying my pretty pink handled cane, we strolled through the doors chatting away.
 Little did we know, we were being watched.